 How to REALLY clean your watch

 Watches are part of our everyday attire, but how often should they be cleaned, and how much bacteria could they be harbouring?
+Especially smart watches that are used for exercise, heart rate monitoring and fittness like our polar watches collection.

 We have done research into just how dirty watches can be, swabbing ten different types of watches, testing for aerobic bacteria, yeast and mould to find out how much of a hotspot they are for germs.
 We discovered watches are THREE TIMES dirtier than a toilet seat and flush handle (scroll down for the results).